SAML-Toolkits/python3-saml/README.md

 Using this method of deployment the toolkit files will be linked instead of copied, so if you make changes on them you won't need to reinstall the toolkit.

-If you want install it in a nomal mode, execute:
+If you want install it in a normal mode, execute:
 ```
  python setup.py install
 ```